 Michael “Mike” Edward Scollard, 71, Klamath Falls, Oregon, arrived at the end of his life’s journey and crossed over into eternal peace on Monday, December 28, 2020, at his home surrounded by his husband and family members.
 He had been valiantly battling acute myeloid leukemia for the past 18 months.

-He was born in Drain, Oregon, on December 26, 1949, to Edward Martin Scollard and Dorothy Louise Yegge Scollard.
-Michael was the fourth of seven children born to his parents.
+He was born in Drain, Oregon, on Thursday, December 26, 1949, to Edward Martin Scollard and Dorothy Louise Yegge Scollard.
+Michael was the fourth of seven children.

 In 1954, Michael moved with his parents to Mt.
 Vernon, Washington.
 There, he enjoyed his family’s frequent camping trips at Lake Goodwin during the summers, where he swam and participated in other outdoor activities.
 He worked in Stanwood, Washington, after school and on the weekends, cooking at the Viking Village Restaurant.
 He graduated from Burlington Edison High School in 1968.